 The Official Report from the Government to the press on the bombings released the following day made great play of many of the victims ignoring advice to stay indoors and under cover – it pointed to 10 of the injuries and several of the deaths in Sydenham, although this seems to have been mainly the troops billeted to the north of the bakery and dairy.

-The site of the bombing in Sydenham now forms part of the playground of the Our Lady and St Philip Neri RC Primary School – the site may well have been hit again by the last V-1 strike on Lewisham in August 1944.
-The church (just to the west of the site) was itself destroyed in WW2; and the shops on the north side of the stree were eventually replaced by housing.
+The site of the bombing in Sydenham formed part of the playground of the Our Lady and St Philip Neri RC Primary School – the site may well have been hit again by the last V-1 strike on Lewisham in August 1944.
+In May 2018, the school is in the process of being rebuilt there.
+The church (just to the west of the site) was itself destroyed in World War Two; and the shops on the north side of the street were eventually replaced by housing.